-- Purchase anything nonperishable, including mixers, liquor, plates, cups, utensils and decorations.
+- Buy nonperishables like mixers, liquor, plates, cups, utensils and decorations.

-- Arrange the bar with essentials like glassware, bottle openers and napkins.
+- Take stock on essentials like glassware, bottle openers and napkins.
 Grab anything you’re missing.

 - Grilled Corn on the Cob

-Cut vegetables and fruit, start marinating meats and make sure you have plenty of propane or charcoal for your grill.
-And wash out that cooler.
+Cut up your vegetables and fruit, start marinating meats and make sure you have plenty of propane or charcoal for your grill.
+And don’t forget to wash out that cooler!

-- Set out the cooler and ask someone to go on an ice run.
+- Set out the cooler and delegate a trusted friend for an ice run.

-- Add the finishing touches to your menu items.
+- Put the finishing touches on your menu items.